pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

     fd

-Our Code will guess
+Our Code will answer back,
+carefully spelling and punctuating the Python Instruction 't.forward(100)'.
-you typed that Logo Instruction to mean the Python Instructon 't.forward(100)'.
+It's showing you that it guessed you typed out your abbreviated Logo FD Instruction to mean just this

-So we type out that Python Instruction for you, carefully spelled and punctuated, as you can see.
-You can type 'forward' to mean the same thing
+You can also type 'forward' to mean the same thing

     forward

+Inside the Chat Pane, you can see that FD and FORWARD mean the same thing.
+They both turn into exactly the same Python

-Over inside your Turtle's Tab or Window, you can see it drew a Line of 11 Squares for you.
+And when you send the Forward Instruction to the Drawing Pane from the Chat Pane, then you can see your first main Turtle over there drew a Line of 11 Squares for you.

 Why 11 and not 10?
 Well, I'm not sure about that.
 You're meeting with us here in our early days.
 We're still figuring out what it means to turtle well

-You can type out the full Python yourself if you want:
+You can type out all of the Python yourself if you want:

     import turtling
     t = turtling.Turtle()
     t.forward(100)

+But I practically never bother.
+I let our Code type all that out for me

 Note: We define 'import turtling'.
 The people at Python·Org and at PyPi·Org define only 'import turtle'